We use affiliate links and may receive a small commission on purchases.

 Personally, I use the duffel bag to load all my gear when I am planning to travel by airplane.
-The duffle bag also fold quite small.
-Also the inner mesh pockets are great to keep smaller gear organized.
+The duffle bag also folds quite small.
+Also, the inner mesh pockets are great to keep smaller gear organized.
 I also liked that I can carry the duffel bag as a backpack.

 The Thule Chasm 130l duffel bag also folds quite small – about the same size as a folded packraft.

 You can get the Thule Chasm on Amazon.